Open-Attestation/documentation-website/website/docs/docs-section/faq.md

 #### Why do I have to pay for at least one transaction to deploy a document store?

 [This article](/docs/docs-section/how-does-it-work/comparison#price) mentioned that if you use DID documents, you don't need to pay for transactions.
-However, in the current version, the implementation will still need at least one transaction to the Ethereum blockchain.
+However, if you use revocation for `DID` in the current version, you still need to have at least one transaction with the Ethereum blockchain to deploy a `documentStore`.

 #### Although I did not issue any documents from the deployed document store, why can I revoke this document?